Nourish The Healthy Dancer®

 A holistic approach to nutrition for dancers is a topic that I’ve been asked a lot about recently.
 Your relationship with food doesn’t have to be obsessive or compulsive.
 Dancers can learn how to utilize food as a tool that supports their whole selves: mind, body, and soul.
 Dancers will discover how to utilize food as a tool to support performance and health.
 An integrative approach that balances intuitive eating with performance nutrition enables dancers to heal their relationships with both food and body.

 Did you know that dancers are three times more likely to struggle with an eating disorder when compared to the general population?
 Because of the vulnerable nature of dancers to perfectionism, disordered eating, and eating disorders, it’s critical that dancers, dance educators, and dance parents rely on sound sources for nutrition-, weight- and lifestyle-related education.
 Seeking support from a credentialed Registered Dietitian Nutritionist (RD or RDN) or Licensed Dietitian Nutritionist (LD or LDN) is recommended.
 Dietitians are required to not only complete rigorous training (a minimum of 6 years), but also, dietitians must complete continuing education throughout their professional practice.
 Such training sets dietitians apart from certified health coaches.
 In fact, unless one holds licensure as a dietitian, it is outside of their scope of practice to prescribe food and nutrition plans, offer nutrition interventions, or conduct nutrition-focused assessments.
 To learn more, click here.

-This course is aimed for ages 12 and up.
-It is recommended, but not required, that students between the ages of 12 and 17 complete the course with a parent or legal guardian.
+The Healthy Dancer® is for ages 12 and up.
+It is recommended, but not required, that dancers between the ages of 12 and 17 complete the program with a parent or legal guardian.

-The course starts now and ends when you decide.
-After signing up, you will have access to ALL course materials for a full year.
-This includes all continuous updates and additions!
-This is a self-paced course – you decide when you start and when you finish.
-Weekly modules are paced each week, but if you need a break, no problem!
-You can come back to your modules when you’re ready throughout the year’s access!
+The Healthy Dancer® starts now and ends when you decide.
+After signing up, your membership includes all continuous updates and additions!
+This is a self-paced- you decide when you start and when you finish.
+Weekly modules are paced each month, but if you need a break, no problem!
+You can come back to your modules when you’re ready.